Identifying materials with charge-spin physics using charge-spin susceptibility computed from first principles: Results and discussion

 \subsection{Charge-spin susceptibility}

 In Fig.~\ref{fig:ChargeSpin_ranking} we show the charge-spin susceptibility for the materials in the entire test set from Table \ref{tab:testset} obtained using DFT+U with $U=5$~eV.
 Each material is colored according to its family: copper oxides, barium arsenides, MPX$_{3}$'s, iron chalcogenides, transition metal dichalcogenides and 214 materials.
-Overall, we find that the material classes which show unconventional phases, noted in the plot on the right hand side, tend to have large charge-spin susceptibility.
-In this section, we discuss the materials and the available experimental information in detail.
+Overall, we find that materials showing large charge-spin susceptibility in Fig.~\ref{fig:ChargeSpin_ranking}, typically present unconventional properties either in their stoichiometric form, or when put under pressure or chemically doped.
+This is shown in Fig.~\ref{fig:ChargeSpin_unconv-conv} where we color materials according to whether their pressure vs. doping phase diagram shows unconventional ground states.
+Both these families are well separated: $\chi_{\textrm{conv}} = 0.08 \pm 0.10$ for conventional materials, while $\chi_{\textrm{unc}} = 0.28 \pm 0.12$ for unconventional ones.
+Using a two-sided t-test, the populations have different means with a p-value of $3\times 10^{-5}$.
+In this section, we discuss in some detail the materials in our test set showing large charge-spin susceptibility.